supakeen/supakeen.com-notes-source/concepts.rst

 first see if I've already called the function with my argument.
 If so I can immediately get the result from the map instead of computing the value again.

-This is a prime example of a time/space tradeoff where I trade some space in the form of memory for some time in speed.
+This is a example of a time/space tradeoff where I trade some space in the form of memory for some time in speed.

 Memoization is a form of caching.